Chart Color Schemes

 The educational profile of Augustine Heights - Brookwater exceeds national averages, with above-average qualification levels and academic performance metrics

-Augustine Heights - Brookwater's educational attainment significantly exceeds regional averages.
-34.5% of residents aged 15+ hold university qualifications, compared to 18.8% in the SA4 region and 20.6% in the SA3 area.
+Educational attainment in Augustine Heights - Brookwater is notably higher than regional averages.
+34.5% of residents aged 15 and above hold university qualifications, compared to 18.8% in the SA4 region and 20.6% in the SA3 area.
 Bachelor degrees are most common at 22.9%, followed by postgraduate qualifications (8.8%) and graduate diplomas (2.8%).
-Vocational credentials are also prevalent, with 36.0% of residents aged 15+ holding such qualifications - advanced diplomas account for 13.7% and certificates for 22.3%.
+Vocational credentials are also prevalent, with 36.0% of residents holding such qualifications - advanced diplomas (13.7%) and certificates (22.3%).

 Educational participation is high, with 36.5% of residents currently enrolled in formal education.
 This includes 14.3% in primary education, 10.1% in secondary education, and 5.8% pursuing tertiary education.
-The area's 3 schools have a combined enrollment of 2,645 students.
-These schools demonstrate typical Australian school conditions (ICSEA: 1018) with balanced educational opportunities.
-They include 2 primary schools and 1 K-12 school.
+The area's three schools have a combined enrollment of 2,645 students, with typical Australian school conditions (ICSEA: 1018) and balanced educational opportunities.
 School capacity exceeds residential needs, with 26.3 places per 100 residents compared to the regional average of 20.0, indicating that Augustine Heights - Brookwater serves as an educational center for the broader region.
+The educational mix includes two primary schools and one K-12 school.

 Frequently Asked Questions - Education